 As well as being a ‘traditional’ family lawyer, Karen Newman and I are also qualified family mediators.

 What is family mediation?

 Put simply, it’s a way of resolving disputes which have arisen upon separation, or of deciding how to organise your lives separately.
-The idea is that rather than asking a court or lawyers to help you resolve those disputes, you both work together with trying to resolve them, with the assistance of a mediator, who remains neutral but who is skilled in aiding this process, and helping you both explore different ideas and scenarios.
+The idea is that rather than asking a court or lawyers to help you resolve those disputes, you both work together in trying to resolve them, with the assistance of a mediator, who remains neutral but who is skilled in aiding this process, and helping you both explore different ideas and scenarios.
 Being a qualified and experienced family solicitor, means that I am also aware of the Law, and also the way that it is applied.

 What family disputes can be covered under this process?

 Almost any issue – be they big – housing, money, children – or small – family pets, possessions etc. One of the benefits to using family mediation is that you can explore issues which might be important to you, which a court might not consider to be important, or might even refuse to deal with.
 You can also access mediation much more easily and quickly so that if for instance there was an urgent issue which needed exploring, you could get mediation up and running very quickly and easily.